 We don’t wish to be rude, but if you are not one of us – part of the 1 Percent, that is – you are not meant to be reading this message.
-With some exceptions, you should go back to whatever it is you have been doing.
+You should go back to whatever it is you have been doing.
 If you happen to be some kind of troublemaker, inclined, say, to question things or work toward change – a terrorist, to be frank – be assured that we know what you are doing.
 Thanks to our creeping surveillance apparatus we will soon put an end to your efforts, whether by misrepresenting your position, holding you up to public ridicule, sending you to jail, or making war with you.
 If you are not a terrorist, then we don’t much care what it is you have been doing.
 But be comforted in the knowledge that you must be doing it well, because you have not inconvenienced us in the slightest.
 We thank you for your cooperation.
-Now kindly go away.
+Now kindly destroy this missive and never speak of it again.

-The least ignorant of the subhumans – we’re sorry, the 99 Percent – are beginning to cotton on to the fact that for societies in which the government issues its own currency and allows its external value to float, such as the US, the UK, Japan, Canada, and many others (though, happily for us, not the member nations of the European Monetary Union), a number of simple truths apply.
+A few in the 99 Percent are beginning to cotton on to the fact that for societies in which the government issues its own currency and allows the currency’s external value to float, such as the US, the UK, Japan, Canada, and many others (though, happily for us, not the member nations of the European Monetary Union), a number of basic truths apply.
 For these governments – the currency sovereigns – the following points hold.

 1. Money, as most of us know, need not constrain economic activity below potential, since it is created out of thin air.
 It is resources (including labor resources) that matter and that present the only real constraint on what we do.